-Luckily, more online lenders are providing personal loans for all types of credit scores.
+Luckily, more online lenders are providing personal loans for various types of credit scores.
 The catch is that these cash advance are more expensive and you are only allowed to borrow up to $2000 unless you have a high monthly income.
-With the credit scoring system, your borrowing cost is directly based on your credit score - people with low 500 credit score may need to pay 30% loan rates per month.
-So, if you like to have cheap low rate loans, you need to maintain a high credit score.
+With the credit scoring system, your borrowing cost is directly based on your score - people with low 500 credit score may need to pay higher loan rates per month.
+So, if you like to have 2000 signature loans with installment payment, you need to maintain a high score.

-Person-to-Person Lenders for Installment LoansThere is a new type of unsecured installment loans up to $20,000 from peer-to-peer lenders, such as Prosper.com, Zopa.com and Lending Club.
+Person-to-Person Lenders for Installment LoansThere is a new type of financing service from peer-to-peer lenders, such as Prosper.com, Zopa.com and Lending Club.
 These two websites are not the actual lenders, they act as the intermediary platform or middle man for borrowers and investors. the latter are ordinary folks who wanted to get higher returns on their money by giving out private unsecured loans.
-When you apply for an online peer-to-peer loan, one or more investors may pool together their money to make the loan.
+When you borrow an online peer-to-peer loan, one or more investors may pool together their money to make the loan.
 This helps to offset the set of default, and hence the loan rates are cheaper even if you have bad credit.

 Like other types of private loans, you can use the money for any purpose but make sure you use it in a productive manner.
-However, you cannot get a Prosper or Lending Club loan with very bad credit.
-For example, you need at least 660 FICO credit to qualify for a Lending Club loan and 640 for Prosper.com loans.
+However, you cannot get a Prosper or Lending Club loan that easily.
+For example, you may need at least 660 FICO credit to qualify for a Lending Club loan and 640 for Prosper.com loans (please refer to their specific websites for the updated requirements).
 The maximum you can borrow from Lending Club is $35,000 and $25,000 from Prosper.com.
 For larger loans, more than 1 lender is required to invest and if there are insufficient investors, you may not be able to secure the person-to-person loan at all.